QuenWi/Java300Challanges/ReadMe.txt

 -[39 Find Minimum in Rotated Sorted Array II, 40 Find Minimum in Rotated Sorted Array II]
     They are put together in one method.
 -[41 Find First and Last Position of Element in Sorted_Array]
     It uses the Interval class.
+(See first note)
 -[44 Search in Rotated Sorted Array, 45 Search in Rotated Sorted Array II]
     It uses the Interval class.
 Furthermore, they are put together in one method.
 -[49 HIndex, 50 HIndex II]